globus/action-provider-tools/docs/source/toolkit/testing.rst

 Testing
 =======

-An Action Provider is closely tightle with Globus Auth (see :ref:`globus_auth_setup`).
+An Action Provider is closely integrated with Globus Auth (see :ref:`globus_auth_setup`).
 This integration makes it easy to validate incoming requests and ensures that the requestor is authorized to execute actions against an Action Provider.
 However, the integration can make it difficult to run tests against an Action Provider to validate that its endpoints behave correctly.
-During a CI/CD pipeline, it may be desirable to start your Action Provider without a valid Client ID or Secret just to make sure that the app behaves correctly.
+During a CI/CD pipeline, it may be a requirement to start your Action Provider without a valid Client ID or Secret.

 The toolkit provides various tools to enable testing and validation in the :code:`globus_action_provider_tools.testing` module.